Bulat-Ziganshin/FARSH/README.md

 # Benchmark
-[Benchmark](benchmark) measures overall hash speed plus internal loop speed.
+[Benchmark](benchmark) measures overall hash speed as well as internal loop speed.
-Internal loop speed is a hard limit for the speed of any future FARSH version, while overall speed includes time required for pretty slow high-level hashing.
+The internal loop speed is a hard limit for the speed of any future FARSH version, while the overall speed includes time required for pretty slow high-level hashing.
 Future versions should replace it with faster algorithm still satisfying the [SMHasher] requirements, making overall hash speed within 10% of the internal loop speed.